SolonGate Logo

 Disabled = zero overhead

-If you don't pass --ai-judge, the AI Judge module is never instantiated.
+When AI Judge is off in the dashboard, the module is never instantiated.
 No network calls, no latency, no token usage.
-The proxy behaves exactly as before — regex + policy engine only.
+The proxy runs with regex + policy engine only.

 Verbose Mode